open-ce/open-ce-builder/README.md

 After performing the build using `open-ce build env`, the `open-ce build image` command can be used to create a runtime container image containing the newly created conda channel, as well as a conda environment with the newly build Open-CE packages.
 For more details on `open-ce build image`, please see [`doc/README.open_ce_build.md`](doc/README.open_ce_build.md#open-ce-build-image-sub-command).

+### Building Packages with Power10 MMA Optimization

+One can build the major Open-CE libraries like Tensorflow, Pytorch, Xgboost, etc. with Power10 MMA optimization.
+For details, please see [`doc/README.open_ce_build.md`](doc/README.open_ce_build.md).

 ### Contributions

 For contribution information, please see the [CONTRIBUTING.md](CONTRIBUTING.md) page.